3.3 Biochemical Compounds

 Figure 3.3.3 Glucose is a common monosaccharide which can form large polymers including starch, glycogen and cellulose.

-include sugars and starches.
+Carbohydrates include sugars and starches.
 These compounds contain only the elements carbon, hydrogen, and oxygen.
-In living things, carbohydrates provide to cells, store energy, and form certain structures (such as the cell walls of plants).
-The that makes up large carbohydrate compounds is called a monosaccharide.
+In living things, carbohydrates provide energy to cells, store energy, and form certain structures (such as the cell walls of plants).
+The monomer that makes up large carbohydrate compounds is called a monosaccharide.
 The sugar glucose, represented by the chemical model in Figure 3.3.2, is a monosaccharide.
 It contains six carbon atoms (C), along with several atoms of hydrogen (H) and oxygen (O).
 Thousands of glucose molecules can join together to form a polysaccharide, such as starch.

 Lipids